tbobm/tbobm-blog/content/posts/db-bootstrapping/index.md

 tags = ['tech', 'database', 'rbac', 'postgres', 'migration']
 +++

-A hands-on guide and list of things I enjoy doing when working with databases.

-Intro: databases are everywhere + I love Postgres, sad to miss the pgdays

-- [ ] Add catchy summary / teaser
+A practical walkthrough of how I manage SQL databases across dev and prod - from local Docker setups to CI/CD-powered migrations in the cloud.

 ## Intro

-When working with databases, it’s easy to fall into the trap of “just winging it”—a quick container here, a few clicks in the AWS console there, and before you know it, you're running production off an unversioned schema with the master user.
+When working with databases, it’s easy to fall into the trap of taking shortcuts — a quick container here, a few clicks in the AWS console there, and before you know it, you're running production off an unversioned schema with the master user.

-This article is a hands-on guide—and a collection of things I’ve grown to enjoy—when working with SQL databases in modern environments.
-It covers setting up Postgres both locally and in the cloud, adopting schema as code using Atlas, securing access with proper roles, and maintaining everything through GitHub Actions.
+This article is a hands-on guide—and a collection of things I’ve grown to enjoy when working with SQL databases in modern environments.
+It covers setting up [Postgres][postgresql-home] [^1] both locally and in the cloud, adopting schema as code using [Atlas][atlas-home], securing access with proper roles, and maintaining everything through [GitHub Actions][gh-actions].

 The goal is to keep your database setup repeatable, reviewable, and resilient from day one.